 Curve Control Along Surface

-This mode cuts along 3 dimensional surfaces within the closed area enclosed by contours.
+This mode cuts along 3-dimensional surfaces within the closed area enclosed by contours.
 U/V of surfaces don’t affect the cutter paths.
-Air-cut can be reduced especially for a large metal mold.
+Air-cut can be reduced, especially for a large metal molds.

 Corner Processing (Polygon)

 This mode outputs “Along surface offset path” and “Contour line offset path” in the remainder regions such as groove parts or ridgeline parts where the tool of the previous process could not access.
 The type of the output cutter paths differs depending on the angle of inclination in the remainder region.
 “Along surface offset path” is output in a gently sloping area and “Contour line offset path” is output in a steeply sloping area.

 This performs scanning-line bidirectional Z-level rough cutting.
 Scanning-line bidirectional cutting reduces the connecting move, which makes it possible to shorten the cutting time.
 Moreover, both core and cavity shapes can be cut, and for a composite shape, the system automatically detects cutting areas and outputs cutter paths.

 This is a finishing mode that outputs offset cutter paths along surfaces with a constant step.
 This mode outputs cutter paths for the entire shape in the specified area with a constant step and leaves uniform stock.

 Performing Z-level cutting, which uses climb cutting, suitable for high-speed and high-precision machining, provides a high-quality surface finish required for mold manufacturing.
 It is also possible to cut near-horizontal areas by adding “Offset cutting”, or by using “Flat part circumference” or “Scanning-Line area” together.
 With a variety of useful parameters and functions like “Spiral cutting”, Z-level Finishing has been widely used from the semi-finishing process to the finishing process.